 On March 2, Amazon.com Inc. posted a message in its Seller Central online community saying the FBA inventory cutoff date is June 20.
 That means third-party merchants who sell on the Amazon Marketplace have until then to ensure they have sufficient merchandise in Amazon’s fulfillment centers to meet Prime Day demand.
 In the FBA system, Amazon stores, packs, picks and ships orders for sellers from its global network of fulfillment centers.

 Naim said that for the past three years, the FBA inventory cutoff date was on average 24 days before Prime Day.
 July 14, a Thursday, falls 24 days after June 20 this year.
-But the two-day event traditionally begins on a Monday.
-Naim said that makes it nearly certain that Prime Day 2022 will be either July 11 or 18.

 “Amazon is generally wary of running anything around the Fourth of July because of consumer travel and shopping habits.
 They can’t expect consumers to be on their computers that day,” Naim said.
 “That almost takes that card off the table.
 They’re just not going to have Prime Day on July 4.”